 Candlelight vigil for homicide victims Saturday

-A candlelight vigil is being organized by community members 6-7 p.m.
-Saturday at Ranchos Aspen Park in memory of the two homicide victims killed in their homes, as well as three people who died in accidents on Saturday.
+A candlelight vigil is being organized by community members 6-7 p.m. today at Ranchos Aspen Park in memory of the two homicide victims killed in their Gardnerville Ranchos homes last week.

+Both of the women killed in the last week were shot, it was announced at a press conference in Reno on Thursday.

+Washoe County Sheriff Darin Balaam conducted the conference where Douglas County Sheriff Dan Coverley was present.

 The vigil is just one of the resources Douglas County has for residents who may be overwhelmed by the events of the past week.